tiefenauer/long-haul/_pages/dl_2_improving_deep_neural_networks.md

 x = \frac{x}{\sigma}^2
 $$

-Normalizing the inputs leads to the input features being on a similar scale and the cost function converge more quickly.
+Subtracting the mean will center the values around their average value, meaning that samples with feature values close to the mean vector will have values close to zero.
+Dividing by the variance will put the feature values on a similar scale, meaning that big differences between values in skewed data will be reduced.
+Normalizing the inputs leads to the cost function converging more quickly.
 However, when performing input normalization this way you should make sure to use **the same values** for $$\mu$$ and $$\sigma$$ to normalize the training and the test set!

 <figure>
 	<img src="{% link assets/img/articles/ml/dl_2/input_normalization.png %}" alt="Cost convergence with and without input normalization">